Hopefully-Abysmal/The60DayRunway/5 - Journals/Landon/Daily Logs/Day 11.md

 	- [ ] LLC for ARX - maybe wait until productization? can use HA as holding company for IP until then.
 		- [ ] Draft up organization papers
 			- [ ] Have Adam verify them
-				- [ ] Percentage ownership?
+				- [x] Percentage ownership?
 Propose impact based ownership akin to [[Memorandum of Understanding]] and [[README]].
 Can put ownership in a 3rd party trust and have it distribute after the 60 day runway if they don't trust me to do so myself.
 For now just like 1% until things blow over unless they aren't chill with that
 		- [ ] Use info@thearxfoundation.org for filing communications
 		- [ ] Send completed documentation out to respective parties
-- [ ] Migrate content to substack and repost the shorts generated on youtube (and Instagram? and reddit?) - ongoing effort, takes forever to upload each because it processes it then and there
+- [x] Migrate content to substack and repost the shorts generated on youtube (and Instagram? and reddit?) - ongoing effort, takes forever to upload each because it processes it then and there
+- [x] Edited and posted "2025-04-20 // The Jankiest TV Mount of All Time" to patreon (forgot I recorded it)
 - [ ] [[SCOOL Portal Mockups|Figma mockups of intro and all portals for all device types]] - pulled from misc tasks
 	- [ ] convert logos from day 5 thumbnail to minimalistic portal icons
 		- [ ] Home page with stated icons (do ring)
 	- [ ] make basic representations of each
 		- [ ] chatgpt to elaborate, lovable to create, figma to edit
 - [ ] Fun task: Collage Ethan's DND snapshot (due May 16th before wedding rehersal)
-- [ ] Push to repo / update site
+- [x] Push to repo / update site
-- [ ] Record and Post V-log
+- [x] Record and Post V-log
-	- [ ] Tools available to any modern tech startup
+	- [x] Tools available to any modern tech startup

 ---